Qatar hosts summit in response to Israeli strike on Hamas in Doha, seeking to restrain such attacks

 “Considering the deep tensions between the Gulf states and other regional actors, assembling the summit in less than a week, especially given its scale, is a notable achievement that underscores a shared sense of urgency in the region,” the New York-based Soufan Center said.
 “The key question is whether ... (the summit will) signal a shift toward more consequential measures against Israel, including diplomatic downgrades, targeted economic actions and restrictions on airspace and access.”

+Qatar’s ruling emir opened the summit by accusing Israel of not caring about its hostages held in the Gaza Strip and instead only working to ”ensure is Gaza is no longer livable.”
+Israel has said the goals of its war in Gaza include bringing all the hostages back and defeating Hamas.

-The attack on Hamas leaders came as Qatar serves as a key mediator in an effort to reach a ceasefire in the war, something Doha insisted it will continue to do.
+Qatar has served as key mediator in an effort to reach a ceasefire in the war.

-A variety of regional leaders arrived in Doha ahead of the summit, including Syria's interim president, Ahmad al-Sharaa, President Joseph Aoun of Lebanon, Iraqi Prime Minister Mohammed Shia al-Sudani, and Egyptian President Abdel-Fattah el-Sissi.
+A variety of regional leaders attended the summit, including Saudi Crown Prince Mohammed bin Salman, Turkish President Recep Tayyip Erdogan, Egyptian President Abdel-Fattah el-Sissi and Syria’s interim president, Ahmad al-Sharaa.

 Iran, which hit a base in Qatar in June, is attending the summit